Ambiente Report: Bright Future in Frankfurt

-The Ambiente trade fair, which wrapped up in Frankfurt, Germany, last month, made one thing clear: tabletop and housewares companies have made significant investment in the business and are positive about future prospects.
+FRANKFURT, Germany--The Ambiente trade fair, which wraps up today here, made one thing clear: tabletop and housewares companies have made significant investment in the business and are positive about future prospects.

 That was evident in both the number of product introductions here and in the stands themselves as companies constructed new booths that were bright, airy and welcoming in the substantially reconfigured exhibit space.
 For tabletop companies in particular, many of which left longstanding permanent space, the change was welcome and considered good for business. "[It] has caused every vendor to rethink how they want to look to customers and to the trade," said Michael Craig, group vice president, Americas, for Waterford Wedgwood Royal Doulton.

 Spirits were high despite the bad weather in the eastern United States and parts of Europe last week that wreaked havoc with travel.
 Those that made the trip seemed glad they did as vendors said business is on a definite upswing.